etingof/talks/devconf-ironic-and-edgy/source/index.rst

   The problem of network booting has been approached long ago.

   The first well-defined and established procedure to perform the booting is known as *PXE*.
-It relies on a suite of Internet procotols of the time.
+It relies on a suite of Internet protocols of the time.
   PXE has been designed for LANs, resource-constrained NICs and smaller-scale installations.
 These were probably the reasons to use UDP for all the involved protocols.